How to Use Metaphors + Similes in Rap [With Examples]

 - RhymeFlux helps you find rhyming words that fit your metaphor so you never have to break your imagery to find a rhyme.

-My name is Luke Mounthill.
-I’m breaking down the mechanics of image-building—how to paint 3D pictures without relying on lazy cliches.
+Every rapper called “lyrical” earned the label by mapping imagery.
+My name is Luke Mounthill, breaking down how to paint 3D pictures without lazy cliches.

-Here is the difference between a forgettable bar and a quotable one: “I am really good at rapping” is a statement nobody will remember by tomorrow.
-“My flow is a freight train, you hear it coming but you cannot move” is an image that sticks in the brain for years.
-Same message.
-Completely different impact.
+“I am really good at rapping” is a statement nobody will hold onto by tomorrow.
+“My flow is a freight train, you hear it coming but you cannot move” lives in the brain for years.

 What Is the Technical Difference Between a Metaphor and a Simile in Rap?